RossBugginsNHS/dispatcher/README.md

 * Configure github app with permissions of Dispatch Read/Write and Issue Read/Write
 * Use ngrok or similar
 * dotnet F5 debug in vscode
+* rename .env.txt to .env and set values accordingly to your github app instance.

 ### Dev details